Softcat

 Softcat is a Marlow-based IT infrastructure provider founded by Peter Kelly in 1993.
-It has UK offices in Bristol, London, Manchester, Leeds, Marlow, Southampton, Birmingham and Glasgow, and an Irish office in Dublin.
 The company is listed on the London Stock Exchange and it is a constituent of the FTSE 250 Index.

 History

 1993–2015: Softcat as a limited company

 Founded originally as Wardswift, Softcat was founded by Peter Kelly on 30 March 1993 in High Wycombe, under its original business name 'Software Catalogue'.
-In December 2005, Martin Hellawell became managing director (Later CEO) of the company.
+In December 2005, Martin Hellawell became managing director (later CEO) of the company.
 In April 2006, the company moved its headquarters to Marlow.

 2015–present: Softcat as a public limited company

 The company was the subject of an initial public offering on the London Stock Exchange in November 2015.
 In March 2016, the company was promoted to the FTSE 250 Index.
 In March 2018, Hellawell stepped down as CEO and became chairman.
 On 1 April 2018, Hellawell was replaced by Graeme Watt as CEO.

 In 2016, Softcat opened an office in Glasgow, Scotland making it the company's first office outside of England.
 In 2018, it announced that it would be opening an office in Dublin, Ireland making it the company's first office outside of the United Kingdom.
 In October 2019 Softcat opened its ninth office, in Birmingham.
+Since then, Softcat has opened international offices in Washington DC, Singapore, Hong Kong, Sydney, and Amsterdam.